JuliaHEP/www.juliahep.org/index.md

 [JuliaHEP](https://github.com/JuliaHEP/) is an informal organization that aims to unify effort in developing Julia projects related to [high energy physics](https://en.wikipedia.org/wiki/Particle_physics).

+## **JuliaHEP 2024**

+We are currently organising this year's [JuliaHEP](https://indico.cern.ch/e/juliahep2024) event, which will happen at CERN from 30 September to 4 October.
+We have two days of presentations ([submit your abstract!](https://indico.cern.ch/event/1410341/abstracts/#submit-abstract)) and then a two and a half day hackathon in the CERN IdeaSquare.

 # Where to find us?

 - Some of us are pretty active on the `#hep` channel of the [official Julia Slack